 The Rutgers IEEE team consists of three teams corresponding to the disciplines of IGVC: mechanical, electronics and software.
-Each team has to one or two team leads who are in charge of organizing tasks for the meetings and making sure everything is ready before the deadline.
-Every member of each team always had a task to complete and the team overall put in many hours working on Pathfinder.
+Each team has one lead who is in charge of organizing tasks for the meetings and making sure everything is ready before the deadline.
+Every member of each team always had a task to complete and the team overall put in many hours working on the Going Merry.
 The table below shows the role of each member in each of the teams.